first time home buyer financing

-How does your credit profile
+How does your credit profile affect your loan options?

 Your credit affects your options